PrzemyslawKlys/NDceRpc/README.md

 NDceRpc (.NET Distributed Computing Environment Remote Procedure Call)
 =======

 Currently there is no good managed RPC for local IPC(Inter Process Communication) on Windows.
 Dce/Rpc works out of box only for native code.
 WCF works for managed only out of box, and has features which makes it slower then IPC could be.
-COM was not designed to current multithreaded, isolated, XCOPY enviroments not integrated with Windows Message Pump.
+COM was not designed to current multithreaded, isolated, XCOPY environments not integrated with Windows Message Pump.

 This project is trying to close this gap on Windows.